Jim Aparo

-James N. Aparo (/əˈpæroʊ/; August 24, 1932 – July 19, 2005) was an American comic book artist, best known for his DC Comics work from the late 1960s through the 1990s, including on the characters Batman, Aquaman, and the Spectre, along with famous stories such as "A Death in the Family" and "KnightFall".
+James N. Aparo (/əˈpɛroʊ/; August 24, 1932 – July 19, 2005) was an American comic book artist, best known for his DC Comics work from the late 1960s through the 1990s, including on the characters Batman, Aquaman, and the Spectre, along with famous stories such as "A Death in the Family" and "KnightFall".

 Early life

-Jim Aparo was born on August 24, 1932, Aparo was raised in New Britain, Connecticut, Aparo took art classes at New Britain High School and while also taking courses at Hartford Art School.
+Jim Aparo was born on August 24, 1932 in New Britain, Connecticut.
+Aparo took art classes at New Britain High School while also taking courses at Hartford Art School.
 Aparo was primarily self-taught by studying and copying comic books.
 Growing up and taking inspiration from characters such as Superman, Batman, and Captain Marvel.
 Aparo was influenced by artists such as Alex Raymond and Milton Caniff.
 Aparo started his comic career later than most artists around the time working in advertising first while sending his art to various comic book publishers.
 On a summer vacation in Charlton, Aparo met Dick Giordano (the future executive editor of DC Comics) who saw potential in his work.